WIKA-Group/javascript_parsers/docs/users/migration-guide.md

 ## Migrating from 2.x.x to 4.x.x

-Legacy parsers rely on top-level variables (for example `PRESSURE_RANGE_START`, `DEVICE_TEMPERATURE_RANGE_END`) that you edit directly in the script.
-The `4.x.x` parsers removes those globals.
+Legacy parsers relied on top-level variables (for example `PRESSURE_RANGE_START`, `DEVICE_TEMPERATURE_RANGE_END`) that you edited directly in the script.
+The `4.x.x` parsers removed those globals.
 Instead, you apply measuring ranges by calling the global `adjustMeasuringRange` helper for each channel before decoding any messages.

 1. **Download the new script.** Keep the legacy file alongside it so you can reference the configured ranges, but deploy only the freshly generated `index.js` to your network server.